For Future Students

 Most mining engineers have a BS in geological engineering.
 Some also get an MS, ME or PhD.

-Mineral engineers specialize in mineral processing (determining how to separate valuable material from waste rock) and extractive metallurgy (extracting elements from minerals).
+Mineral Processing engineers specialize in mineral processing (determining how to separate valuable material from waste rock) and extractive metallurgy (extracting elements from minerals).
 They apply their expertise in the chemistry of minerals to separate the economic from uneconomic minerals and to separate the elements in each mineral.
 They also play an important role in managing water quality at the mine site, the energy usage and environmental footprint of mines during and after mining.

-Why should I become a Mineral Engineer?
+Why should I become a Mineral Processing Engineer?

-How do I become a mineral engineer?
+How do I become a Mineral Processing Engineer?